 a glass pavilion wrapped in timber sliding screensread

-The challenge with ocean views to the east, is how to provide protection from the hot morning summer sun, while maintaining the outlook from the house.
-In its simplest form, the new house is designed as a glass pavilion that is wrapped in fine Australian hardwood screens, so the owners can control the amount of direct sun coming in.
-In winter, they can slide open the screens to let the winter sun in to heat up the concrete floor.
-In summer mornings, they can have the screens closed to provide shade from direct sun, while still maintaining views and breezes through the timber battens.
+The house is designed as an operable glass pavilion that is wrapped in sliding hardwood screens, so the owners can control the light, breezes, privacy and views.
+In winter, they can slide open the screens to let the winter sun in.
+In summer, they can close the screens to provide shade, while still maintaining views and breezes through the timber battens.

 With steep hinterland sites, it is easy for the house to end up high above the natural ground and lose your connection to the earth.
 With young children, the owners were eager to be able to step from the house directly into the garden.
-So, working with the existing levels we were able to configure the floor plan so that the kitchen, living, dining and children’s bedrooms opened directly onto garden spaces to encourage the kids to go outside and provide an alternative to screen based entertainment.
+So, working with the existing levels we could configure the floor plan so that the kitchen, living, dining and children’s bedrooms opened directly onto garden spaces to make it easy for the kids to go outside.

-The long thin rectangular plan is a design strategy that we have utilised on a number of our projects.
-Firstly, on a steep site running a long thin building along the contours allows us to minimise the amount of cut and fill.
-Seconding, it ensures the building is only one room deep to maximise cross ventilation and natural light for the interior spaces.
-Our design strategy is to provide the family with opportunities to come together to cook, eat and relax, but also more quiet spaces for reflective time.
-The long thin plan provides a horizontal separation of the public and private areas of the house.
-The kitchen, living and dining open onto the north-east garden and pool and the bedrooms a pushed to the more private southern end of the site, separated by bathrooms and robes.
+The long thin plan ensures the building is only one room deep to maximise, ocean views, cross ventilation and natural light.
+The house layout allows the family to come together to cook, eat and relax, but also the separation of more quiet spaces for reflective time.
+The attenuated plan provides a horizontal separation of the public and private areas of the house.
+The kitchen, living and dining open onto the north-east garden and pool.
+The bedrooms are pushed to the more private southern end of the site, separated by bathrooms and robes.

 Project Team: David Teeland, Kim Jong Sook, Jenna Hawting, Monique Watt